 5. Paint over the stencil with a paint roller

 Press firmly with the roller onto the stencil for the cleanest edges.
-Less paint is being used than when normally painting a wall, so rolling on the paint may require a little elbow grease for the best results.
-Do not lift up the stencil when painting, as this could potentially shift it.
+Less paint will be used than when normally painting a wall, so rolling on the paint may require a little elbow grease for best results.
+Don't lift up the stencil when painting, as this could potentially shift it.

 Roll the roller up and down, side to side, and diagonally to avoid streaks in the paint.

 Once the paint has had a few minutes to sit, gently peel up one of the top corners of tape.
 Stand on the opposite side from where the corner of the tape is peeled.
 To remove, pull the stencil outward from the wall and towards yourself.

 Before starting another stencil (if you have one), it is important to let the paint dry FULLY.
 If a stencil is placed atop wet paint, it'll peel up the paint underneath.